 This is open from 4pm to 10pm daily.
 All calls are free of charge and completely confidential.

 They were working under some constraints.
 In particular, every. single. word. had to be signed off by a minister.
-Despite the personal behaviour of some politicians in the Conservative government of the day, at least one of them objected to a late draft of the ad which had the headline start "When a married man has an affair.." and insisted it be changed to something that didn't imply that affairs were normal.
+Despite the personal behaviour of some politicians in the Conservative government of the day, I was told that at least one of them objected to a draft of the ad which had the headline start "When a married man has an affair.." and insisted it be changed to something that didn't imply that affairs were normal.

 The 'hands' ad #2

-Although the first one may have had more than one run, in 1994 there was another run when a completely different body text was used.
-(As I say, the HEA loved the picture and the headline… and would not consider changing those.)
+The first one had another run around 1991 and in 1994 there was another run of the campaign when a completely different body text was used.
+(As I say, the HEA loved the picture and the headline and would not consider changing those.)

 If a married man has an affair, it may not be with a woman.